About Wallsend Pathfinders

 • Be involved in my church

-1. Help the Pathfinders to understand that God loves them, cares for them and appreciates them.
-As Pathfinders are accepted and affirmed they will begin to appreciate the love of God revealed through the church and its ministry, and feel a need to be more committed to and involved with its program.
+• Help Pathfinders understand that God loves them, cares for them, and values them.
+As they are accepted and affirmed, they grow in appreciation of God’s love revealed through the church and its ministry.

-2. Encourage Pathfinders to discover their own God-given potential and to use their gifts and abilities to fulfil God’s expectations for them and the part they can play in the great plan of salvation.
+• Encourage Pathfinders to discover their God-given potential and use their gifts and abilities in fulfilling God’s expectations and their role in the plan of salvation.

-3. Inspire Pathfinders to give personal expression of their love for God by uniting them together in various outreach activities.
+• Inspire Pathfinders to express their love for God through participation in outreach and service activities.

 Wallsend Pathfinder Club – Code of Conduct

-The purpose of Pathfindering is to encourage the spiritual, physical, mental, and social development of young people.
-This is achieved by the example and guidance of dedicated men and women who help the Pathfinder members in the fulfillment of the Pathfinder Pledge and Law, so they become constructive and responsible citizens.
+The purpose of Pathfindering is to support the spiritual, physical, mental and social development of young people.
+This is achieved through the guidance and example of dedicated leaders who help Pathfinders live out the Pathfinder Pledge and Law.

-• Respect the dignity of themselves and others.
+• Respect their own dignity and the dignity of others

-• Demonstrate a high degree of individual responsibility, recognising that at all times their words and actions are an example to other members and the Community.
+• Act responsibly at all times, recognising that their words and actions are an example to others and the community

-• Act in consideration and good judgment in all interpersonal relationships, both inside and outside Pathfinders.
+• Exercise good judgment in all relationships, both within and outside Pathfinders

-• Realise that bullying, physical and verbal abuse, neglect or any other type of abuse is unacceptable conduct by any member.
+• Understand that bullying, abuse, neglect or any form of mistreatment is unacceptable

-• No use of Tobacco, alcohol and drugs.
+• Refrain from the use of tobacco, alcohol and drugs